FraMecca/torchat/README.md

 The daemon aims to be as  small as possible. <!--It has no external dependency and is written in less that 1000 loc.--> Currently it supports only Linux and aims to do so.

-The daemon uses [mongoose](https://github.com/cesanta/mongoose) to manage events, TOR as a socks5 proxy, [loguru](https://github.com/emilk/loguru) to mantain logs, [json](https://github.com/nlohmann/json) for communication and [libdill](http://libdill.org) to manage concurrencies.
+The daemon uses a combination of epoll plus [libdill](https://github.com/sustrik/libdill) to manage events, TOR as a socks5 proxy, [loguru](https://github.com/emilk/loguru) to mantain logs, [json](https://github.com/nlohmann/json) for communication and [proxysocket](https://github.com/brechtsanders/proxysocket) to initialize the socks5 proxy connection.

 The core of the daemon is written in C with bindings to embedded libraries in C++.

-Until the exit procedure is called, the daemon waits for messages from peers or clients (mg_mgr_poll) and acts accordingly to the JSON received.
+Until the exit procedure is called, the daemon waits for messages from peers or clients (event_poll) and acts accordingly to the JSON received.

 An [hash table](https://troydhanson.github.io/uthash/)is mantained and used to store all the unread messages from the peers.
 As soon as a client connects, the read messages are removed from the hash table.